UPDATE COMING SOON

 It is the reason why they are not credited as producers on the album's rear sleeve, but as "Recorded with ...".

-Lene was not aware there was a commitment for Stiff Records to finance this, as there was a contract between the two record companies that if Epic Records decided to release something, Stiff Records were obliged to finance finishing the product.
+Lene was not aware there was a commitment for Stiff Records to finance this, as there was a contract between the two record companies that if Epic Records decided to release something, Stiff Records were obliged to finance the finishing of the product.

-When Stiff Records sent Lene to New York to remix the album at Bob Clearmountain's studio, the record company hoped that he would take out all the craziness.
+When Stiff Records sent Lene to New York to remix the album at Bob Clearmountain's studio, the record company hoped that he would take out all the "craziness".

 Lene was worried about this at first, but when she and Les Chappell got to New York with their multi-track in late September 1982, working with Bob Clearmountain and his engineer Dick Wingate turned out very well.

-Bob Clearmountain did not remove or add anything; the album is just as Lene had recorded it in England (source: 1983 interview for Music Sound Output magazine, plus other interviews),
+Bob Clearmountain did not remove or add anything.
+The album is just as Lene had recorded it in England (source: 1983 interview for Music Sound Output magazine, plus other interviews).

 She was so happy to work with Bob Clearmountain that she said he would use him again in the future.